-The Delaware CreatiVeterans Program, in partnership with the Office of Veterans Services and Mariposa Arts, is designed to provide Delaware’s veteran population with opportunities for artistic expression, social interaction, and enhanced well-being through meaningful engagement in the arts.
+The Delaware CreatiVeterans Program, in partnership with the Office of Veterans Services, is designed to provide Delaware’s veteran population with opportunities for artistic expression, social interaction, and enhanced well-being through meaningful engagement in the arts.

 The workshop series will culminate with a celebratory event featuring the participants’ artwork.
 No previous experience is necessary.